Fiyinfoluwa-awe/darey.io-pbl/Project_15_Aws_Networking_implemtation..md

 * **Secure Remote Access:** VPN connections enable secure access to resources in the cloud network for remote users or devices, ensuring data privacy and protection.
 * **Data Encryption:** VPN connections encrypt the data transmitted between your on-premises network and the cloud network, providing a secure channel for data transfer.
 * **Flexibility and Mobility:** VPN connections allow authorized users to securely access cloud resources from any location, promoting flexibility and mobility in accessing critical applications and data.
-Hybrid Cloud Connectivity: VPN connections play a vital role in establishing secure and reliable connectivity between your on-premises network and cloud resources, facilitating hybrid cloud architectures and seamless integration.
+* **Hybrid Cloud Connectivity:** VPN connections play a vital role in establishing secure and reliable connectivity between your on-premises network and cloud resources, facilitating hybrid cloud architectures and seamless integration.

+Summary
+---

+In summary, VPC Peering enables direct communication between VPCs, simplifying network architecture and enhancing resource sharing within the cloud network.
+VPN connections establish secure tunnels between on- premises networks and the cloud, enabling secure remote access and facilitating hybrid cloud connectivity.
+Both VPC Peering and VPN connections contribute to building secure, scalable, and efficient network infrastructures in cloud environments.